ErikBjare/gptme/README.md

 📜 A fancy CLI to interact with LLMs in a Chat-style interface, enabling them to execute commands and code, making them able to assist in all kinds of development and terminal-based work.

-A local alternative to ChatGPT's "Advanced Data Analysis" (previously "Code Interpreter")
+A local alternative to ChatGPT's "Advanced Data Analysis" (previously "Code Interpreter") that is not constrained by lack of internet access, timeouts, or privacy concerns (if local model is used).

 ## 🎥 Demo